Matmon/wordpress-seo-locations/README.md

 ##Customize!

 We built this plugin with developers and custom themes in mind.
 If you don't like the way the HTML for each location is generated, change it!
-Just copy and paste the `print_wpseo_locations()` function at the bottom of `/wp-seo-locations/wp-seo-locations.php` into your theme's `functions.php` file, change it's name, customize the HTML to suit your specific needs, and your all set.
+Just copy and paste the `print_wpseo_locations()` function at the bottom of `/wp-seo-locations/wp-seo-locations.php` into your theme's `functions.php` file, change it's name, and customize the HTML to suit your specific needs.
 Check out the example below:

 ###Our Function: